emrgncr/comp201_notes/lec16.md

 ----------

 The **test** insturction is similar to cmp but for AND.
-It does not sote the & result anywhere, it sets the condition codes. (also has testb ...)
+It does not store the & result anywhere, it sets the condition codes. (also has testb ...) (also AND is bitwise)

 ```asm
 test S1, S2     (S2 & S1)